emanuele-f/PCAPdroid/README.md

 - Inspect HTTP requests and replies thanks to the built-in decoders
 - Inspect the full connections payload as hexdump/text
 - [Decrypt the HTTPS/TLS traffic](https://emanuele-f.github.io/PCAPdroid/tls_decryption) and export the SSLKEYLOGFILE
-- Dump the traffic to a PCAP file, download it from a browser, or stream it to a remote receiver for real time analysis (e.g. wireshark)
+- Dump the traffic to a PCAP file, download it from a browser, or stream it to a remote receiver for real-time analysis (e.g. Wireshark)
 - Create rules to filter out the good traffic and easily spot anomalies
-- Identify the country and ASN of remote server via offline db lookups
+- Identify the country and ASN of remote server via offline DB lookups
 - On rooted devices, capture the traffic while other VPN apps are running

 Paid features: